 There are several steps you can take to prevent your dog from ingesting enough sand to be dangerous.
 These include:

-Watch your dog closely at the beach.
-If you see him gobbling up the sand, tell him to “leave it.”
+- Watch your dog closely at the beach.
+If you see them gobbling up the sand, tell them to “leave it.”

-When you go to the beach, consider taking toys that won’t absorb as much sand as a tennis ball, for example a plastic Frisbee.
+- When you go to the beach, consider taking toys that won’t absorb as much sand as a tennis ball, like a flying disc.

-Take plenty of fresh water and be sure to make it available to your dog at all times.
-Don’t allow him to drink the salt water.
-In addition to swallowing sand, he’s at risk for developing saltwater poisoning.
+- Take plenty of fresh water and be sure to make it available to your dog at all times.
+Don’t allow them to drink the salt water.
+In addition to swallowing sand, they’re at risk for developing saltwater poisoning.

-When you leave the beach, bathe or hose off your pup as soon as possible.
-This will remove the sand from his coat and feet, prevent him from licking it off, and also make him more pleasant company.
+- When you leave the beach, bathe or hose off your pup as soon as possible.
+This will remove the sand from their coat and feet, prevent them from licking it off, and also make them more pleasant company.

 Other Risks for Your Dog at the Beach

-Heatstroke Since dogs don’t sweat like we do, their body temperature can shoot up dangerously high on a sunny day at the beach.
+Since dogs don’t sweat like we do, their body temperature can shoot up dangerously high on a sunny day at the beach, putting them at risk for heatstroke.
 It’s best to leave them inside during the hottest part of the day and bring them out in the morning or evening.
 Provide shade and fresh, cold water at all times.

-Sunburn Some dogs are at a greater risk for sunburn than others.
-Hairless breeds and dogs with white coats are more susceptible, however. it’s not safe to share your sun lotion with your dog.
+Some dogs are at a greater risk for sunburn than others.
+Hairless breeds and dogs with white coats are more susceptible, however.
+It’s not safe to share your sun lotion with your dog.
 Dog sunscreen and shade are necessities.

-Strong Currents Many dogs are natural swimmers, but some may need to learn to swim.
+Many dogs are natural swimmers, but some may need to learn to swim.
 And any dog can be carried out by a strong current.
-Consider using a doggy life vest to keep your dog afloat if he gets into trouble.
+Consider using a doggy life vest to keep your dog afloat if they get into trouble.

 If there’s a beach calling to you, and local laws allow your dog to accompany you there – taking the time to plan and being a responsible owner will contribute to a joyful experience for both of you.